Mexico: Sports

 Organized sport in Mexico largely dates from the late nineteenth century, with only bullfighting having a long history dating to the early colonial era.
 Once the political turmoil of the early republic was replaced by the stability of the Porfiriato did organized sport become public diversions, with structured and ordered play governed by rules and authorities.
 Baseball was introduced from the United States and also via Cuba in the 1880s and organized teams were created.
 After the Mexican Revolution, the government sponsored sports to counter the international image of political turmoil and violence.
+Mexico's most popular sport is association football.

-The bid to host the 1968 Summer Olympics was to burnish Mexico's stature internationally, with is being the first Latin American country to host the games.
+The bid to host the 1968 Summer Olympics was to burnish Mexico's stature internationally.
 The government spent abundantly on sporting facilities and other infrastructure to make the games a success, but those expenditures helped fuel public discontent with the government's lack of spending on social programs.
 Mexico City hosted the XIX Olympic Games in 1968, making it the first Latin American city to do so.
-The country has also hosted the FIFA World Cup twice, in 1970 and 1986.
-Mexico's most popular sport is association football.
+Mexico hosted the 1970 FIFA World Cup and the 1986 FIFA World Cup and will co-host, along with Canada and the United States, the 2026 FIFA World Cup.
+With its past hosting of the 1970 and 1986 tournaments, Mexico will become the first country to host or co-host the men's World Cup three times.

+Mexico is an international power in professional boxing.
+Fourteen Olympic boxing medals have been won by Mexico.
 The Mexican professional baseball league is named the Liga Mexicana de Beisbol.
 While usually not as strong as the United States, the Caribbean countries and Japan, Mexico has nonetheless achieved several international baseball titles.
+Lucha Libre (freestyle professional wrestling) is also major crowd draw with national promotions such as AAA, CMLL and others.

-Other sporting activities include Bullfighting, boxing, and Lucha Libre (freestyle professional wrestling).
-Bullfighting (Spanish: corrida de toros) came to Mexico 500 years ago with the arrival of the Spanish.
-Despite efforts by animal rights activists to outlaw it, bullfighting remains a popular sport in the country, and almost all large cities have bullrings.
+Despite efforts by animal rights activists to outlaw bullfighting, it remains a popular sport in the country, and almost all large cities have bullrings.
 Plaza México in Mexico City, which seats 45,000 people, is the largest bullring in the world.
-Freestyle professional wrestling is a major crowd draw with national promotions such as AAA, CMLL and others.

-Mexico is an international power in professional boxing.
-Thirteen Olympic boxing medals have been won by Mexico.